 Editor’s Note: This article has been updated on February 9, 2022 with more details about the electric drive system, including specifications and operating parameters.

 Doosan Bobcat has introduced its new, all-electric Bobcat T7X compact track loader at the CES 2022 show in Las Vegas.
 The T7X is said to be the first machine of its kind to be fully electric and, according to company officials, offers the benefits of eliminating hydraulic systems, emissions and vibrations while providing cleaner, quieter machines.

-“This machine is a technological feat for Bobcat and for the entire industry,” said Joel Honeyman, vice president of global innovation at Doosan Bobcat. ”We challenged the status quo to deliver a connected, all-electric machine designed for power and performance that previously was not possible.
-We are excited to share this advancement with the world and proud of the hard work that has gone into making this a reality.”
+“This machine is a technological feat for Bobcat and for the entire industry,” said Joel Honeyman, vice president of global innovation at Doosan Bobcat. ”We challenged the status quo to deliver a connected, all-electric machine designed for power and performance that previously was not possible.”

 While the new T7X is eco-designed, it is also a smart machine featuring software connectivity via two-way telematics communications.
 The platform provides integral data about equipment performance, along with operator-focused data to change machine preferences, tune the performance to certain job situations and upgrade product features.
 This includes variable drive speed at full torque and other features not possible with a diesel-hydraulic machine.